Welcome to FMS, a polytechnical college covering Southern Denmark

 The OME Bachelor's Programme

-The term maskinmester is virtually impossible to translate into English.
-However, regardless of their line of business, most maskinmester graduates are employed for operation and/or maintenance purposes, which is why the college has chosen the title operation and maintenance engineers in English, OME for short.
+The term maskinmester is equivalent to Marine Engineer in English; however, the education contains much more than most of our counterparts from other countries.
+Regardless of their line of business, most Marine Engineer graduates are employed for operation and/or maintenance purposes, which is why the college has chosen the title operation and maintenance engineers in English, OME for short.

 The OME Bachelor’s programme as has a duration of 3-4½ years, depending on the student’s background.
 Graduates achieve level 6 qualifications according to the European Qualifications Framework*